How To Create Engaging Social Media Content

 2. Investigate who engages with your (direct) competitors

 Think about it.
-If they’re thriving with their social strategy, you could as well.
+By doing social media competitor analysis, if you find out they’re thriving with their social strategy, you could as well.

 A few questions to ask yourself at this point are: Who are they following and trying to market to?
 Which networks show the highest engagement?
 And others, depending on the necessary details you want to obtain.